 Statistically, 21% of all work-related fatalities are in construction.

 That equals about 1 and 5 worker deaths on average.
-Roof repair and construction is notoriously dangerous.
+Solar installation and roof work is notoriously dangerous.

 In the construction industry, the leading cause of worker deaths is reported as falls, struck by an object, electrocution, and caught-in/between.

 Safety is a huge part of the construction industry.

 Whether it be roofing, painting, landscaping, carpentry, electrical or any other trade.

 If you or your workers are not properly trained, it can place unnecessary risk to not only your personal safety but your bottom line as a business.

 For employment with a licensed general contractor, you may be asked to complete some level of Florida OSHA Training.

 Getting the Solar contractor license in Florida can be a huge step up in your career if you are looking to start your own business!